-"Have you got a book?"
+"Do you have a book?"

 7. Do the "Stationery match" worksheet

 Have everyone sit down and give out the worksheets.
 Model first - show that for each word the letters are scrambled so students will have to unscramble the words to match to the pictures.
 It may help to have the words written on the board if this is too difficult.